Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

         **kwargs
     )
 ```
 to include the parameter `n`.
-Of course you can add as much parameters as needed,
+Of course, you can add as many parameters as needed,
 only make sure that the estimator passes them correctly to the problem class.

 As you can see, in both cases the `DUMMYProblem` and `DUMMYEstimator` need